dmulyalin/ttp/docs/source/Groups/Attributes.rst

 ------------------------------------------------------------------------------
 ``default="value"``

-* value (optional) - string that should be used as a default value for all variables within this group.
+* value (optional) - string that should be used as a default value for all variables within this group or template variable name.

+If default value reference template variable that contains dictionary, that dictionary structure will merge with group results.
+If group does not have matches, in that case default structure will be uses as group results.

+.. warning:: referencing default might produce unexpected results for groups that has matches versus groups without matches, as always, test before use.

 **Example-1**